Rings whose subrings are all Noetherian or Artinian: Rings whose proper Subrings are right Noetherian

 \begin{proposition} Let $R$ be a ring and $C$ a central proper subring of $R$.
 Suppose that every proper subring of $R$ containing $C$ is right Noetherian.
 If $R$ is prime then it is right Noetherian. \end{proposition}

 \begin{proof} Suppose that there exists a right ideal $I\lhd_r R$ that is not finitely generated.
 We seek a contradiction.
 By Lemma~\ref{SquareIn} we have $I^2\subset (I\cap C)R$.
-In particular, if $I^2\neq 0$ then $I$ intersects $C$ nontrivially.
-On the other hand if $I^2=0$, we know that $R$ is commutative.
-In any case we can take a nonzero central element $x$ in $I$.
+Since $R$ is prime, $I^2\neq 0$ and therefore $I$ intersects $C$ nontrivially.
+So we can take a nonzero central element $x$ in $I$.

 If the right ideal $xI$ is not finitely generated then $R=C+xI$.
 So for any $y$ in $I$, we have $y=c+xz$ for some $c$ in $C$, $z$ in $I$.
 In particular $c=y-xz$ belongs to $I$ and since $y$ was arbitrary in $I$ it follows that